 The colonoscopy is a marvel of medical technology that allows physicians to detect precancerous growths in the large colon called polyps.

-If, in a 50-year-old who has a clean colonoscopy, colon cancer can be prevented. if he or she continues having colonoscopies every 10 years?
+If, in a 45-year-old who has a clean colonoscopy, colon cancer can be prevented. if he or she continues having colonoscopies every 10 years?

 After all, how quickly can a polyp form and morph into a malignancy between 10-year screenings?

-“First, there are outliers in terms of age of cancer development; some sporadic cases in their 20s or 30s,” begins Whitney Jones, MD, Clinical Professor of Medicine, University of Louisville, and Founder, Colon Cancer Prevention Project.
+“First, there are outliers in terms of age of cancer development; some sporadic cases in their 20s or 30s,” begins Whitney Jones, MD, a national expert and frequent speaker on early-age onset colon cancer prevention, and Founder, Colon Cancer Prevention Project.

 “The 40-year age group is a different question altogether.”